galaxy-iuc/parsec/docs/commands/quotas.rst

 **Options**::

-      --deleted  Only return quota(s) that have been deleted --help     Show this message and exit.
+      --deleted   Only return quota(s) that have been deleted -h, --help  Show this message and exit.

 ``show_quota`` command